Because they win VA Disability Claims!

 A screenshot or photo of your Ebenefits Summary Page

 Your summary page can be found on your Ebenefits dashboard under the disabilities tab.
 Having this will assist your doctor in what your current rating is and why you may have been previously denied.
 The doctor wants to ensure they cover all of their bases with the information provided.

 These documents prove to the doctor and the VA rater when the condition started, how it happened, the length of time this has been affecting your life, and that it did happen due to your service.

 An important aspect to note: The VA does not set limits on the time frame of records to prove the severity of your conditions.

-For even more information on DBQ’s, check out this video by Brian Reese.
+For even more information on DBQ’s, check out this video.

-With both memberships we offer, we give you access to our contracted doctors, a service that is not easily found nor easily afforded.
+With both memberships we offer, we give you access to licensed professionals, a service that is not easily found nor easily afforded.
 Unfortunately, the VA doctors typically will not compose DBQ’s to assist with getting your compensation.
 There are processes set in place to apply for compensation, but these doctors will not fill out the DBQ’s themselves.
 Because of this continued frustration is why we are proud to be able to provide this service affordably.

-When you’re ready to get started with our med team and the tools for success, this is the fastest way to get started!
+When you’re ready to get started with the med team and the tools for success, this is the fastest way to get started!

 We’re Veterans helping Veterans Worldwide™, and since 2016 we’ve helped 10,000+ Veterans just like you INCREASE their VA disability rating!